Dickinson, Franklin County, New York

 Dickinson is a town in Franklin County, New York, United States.
 The population was 1,031 at the 2020 census.
 The town was named after Philemon Dickinson, a brigadier general of the New Jersey militia during the American Revolutionary War.

 Dickinson is on the western border of Franklin County, southwest of Malone and east of Potsdam.

-History

-The name originally proposed for the area was "Annastown", after the daughter of a local landowner; but another influential landowner, Jonathan Dayton, prevailed in naming the town after his friend and fellow member of congress Philemon Dickinson.

-The town of Dickinson was formed from the town of Malone in 1809.
-In 1812, part of Dickinson was used to form the town of Bangor.
-The creation of the towns of Moira in 1828 and Waverly in 1880 cost Dickinson more territory.

-In 1843, conversions to the Mormon religion and migration westward took place in the town, due to relatives of a Mormon apostle living there.

 Geography

 According to the United States Census Bureau, the town has a total area of 114.8 km2, of which 114.5 km2 is land and 0.2 km2, or 0.20%, is water.

 The western town line is the border of St. Lawrence County.
 The town is located along the northern edge of the Adirondacks.

 New York State Route 11B is an east-west highway.